Laban254/Laban254.github.io/_posts/2024-04-06-database-models.md

-# Exploring Database Models: A Complete Guide to Choosing the Right Structure for Your Data
+# Database Models: A Complete Guide to Choosing the Right Structure for Your Data

 Databases are the backbone of most software systems, providing structured ways to store, access, and analyze data.
 Over the years, a variety of database models have evolved to address different types of data relationships and requirements.
 From the early Hierarchical and Network models to the widely popular Relational model and the rise of NoSQL models like Document, Graph, and Columnar databases, each model offers unique ways to organize and interact with data.